PrazivalDharma/Project-Kuchiku/README.md

 ## 🛠️ The Architecture
 Project Kuchiku is built on three unbreakable pillars:

 1. **The Resonance Mesh:** Your life is not a spreadsheet; it’s a masterpiece.
 Every action is a "Pixel."
-Over time, your resonance generates a high-resolution **Sovereign Portrait**—an immutable identity protected by generational sharding to ensure the present is never paralyzed by the past.
+Over time, your resonance generates a high-resolution **Sovereign Portrait**.
+We utilize **Temporal Sharding** to ensure your present agency is never paralyzed by past historical data.
-2. **The Agape Engine:** An "Ethics-First Compiler" that acts as a universal filter.
-It features a **Resonance Range**—a dynamic interface that allows users to navigate the emotional and historical spectrum of public discourse without collapsing into a single, biased narrative.
+2. **The Agape Engine:** An "Ethics-First Compiler" and Universal Nervous System.
+It features a **Resonance Range** for navigating emotional history.
+It operates on a **Hybrid-Glow** model: private, local logic for the individual, and high-resolution "Lattice-Streaming" from the SOD-Server Mesh for complex global analysis.
-3. **The SOD Physical Layer:** High-resolution logic requires high-resolution hardware.
-Our **Silicon-on-Diamond** architecture utilizes tetrahedral (non-90 degree) geometries and 5D Glass storage to create a zero-heat, zero-latency "Glow" for the global OS.
+3. **The SOD Physical Layer:** The **Pulse** of the architecture.
+Utilizing **Silicon-on-Diamond** tetrahedral lattices and Hashgraph-inspired microscopic pathfinding, it provides a zero-heat, zero-latency "Glow" for the global OS.

 ---